-Question Answer Marks Guidance 3 'Mongol military superiority was due to their overwhelming numbers.'
-Per Inge Oestman, The Mongol Military Might, 2002 Evaluate the strengths and limitations of this interpretation, making reference to other interpretations that you have studied. • The historical debate is about the reasons for the military success of the Mongols.
-The debate centres around four key themes: the strength, tactics and numbers of the Mongol army, the leadership of Genghis, the idea of Heaven's Order and Heaven's Will which drove the Mongols on, the weakness of the lands conquered. • In analysing and evaluating the strengths and limitations of the interpretation, answers might consider that numbers rather than general military factors is quoted. • In analysing and evaluating the strengths of the given interpretation, answers might use knowledge and understanding of: • the size of the Mongol army • increasing the size of the army by using vassals from conquered territories 20 No set answer is expected.
+Question Answer Marks Guidance 3 'The outbreak of war and its subsequent escalation into total war seriously weakened the Jews' chances of survival.
+Any 'resettlement plans' had now become a major logistical and bureaucratic operation, the size of which helped to tip the scales in favour of physical annihilation.'
+Volker Berghahn, Modern Germany, 1987 Evaluate the strengths and limitations of this interpretation, making reference to other interpretations that you have studied. • The historical debate about the radicalisation of Hitler's policies towards the Jews has resulted in controversy as to when the decision to annihilate the Jewish race was taken and the reasons for the change in policy. • In analysing and evaluating the strengths and limitations of the interpretation, answers might consider that the outbreak of war seriously weakened the position of the Jews, but that resettlement plans were still under consideration, although war made them more unlikely.
+20 No set answer is expected.
 Candidates must use their knowledge and understanding of the historical context and the wider historical debate surrounding the issue to analyse and evaluate the given interpretation.
 Candidates must refer to at least one other interpretation.
 The quality of analysis and evaluation of the interpretations should be considered when assigning answers to a level, not the quantity of other interpretations included in the answer.
 Other interpretations considered as part of evaluation and analysis do not need to be attributed to specific named historians, but they must be recognisable historical interpretations, rather than the candidate's own viewpoint.
 Answers may include more on strengths or more on limitations and there is no requirement for a 50/50 split in the evaluation, however for level 5 there should be well-supported evaluation of both and for level 4 supported evaluation of both, in line with levels descriptors.
 Candidates are not required to construct their own interpretation.